weblab-class/zhang-lucy-philenal/README.md

 ## Good luck on your project :)

 ## resources used:
-## to style google login/logout button: https://stackoverflow.com/questions/55023073/react-google-login-inline-styling
+to style google login/logout button: https://stackoverflow.com/questions/55023073/react-google-login-inline-styling
+the rest of the resources are documented within the files!

+## pixonary: about
+A collaborative drawing game without competitive pressure.
+Find a group of friends of any artistic ability and make some pixel art together!